Sunday, 1 February 2026

 Critics have described the two-seat arrangement as a "travelling circus", and there is a strong movement to establish Brussels as the sole seat.
 This is because the other political institutions (the Commission, Council and European Council) are located there, and hence Brussels is treated as the 'capital' of the EU.

-It is not a politically comfortable place since it has had a whiff of financial scandal in the past, and the over-blown rules and regulations tend to stifle progress as the the requirement to have all decisions to be unanimous, despite very tiny countries having the same voting rights as big ones like France and Germany.
+It is not a politically comfortable place since it has had a whiff of financial scandal in the past, and over-blown rules and regulations tend to stifle progress as the requirement to have all decisions has to be unanimous, despite very tiny countries having the same voting rights as big ones like France and Germany.
 Committee after committee.
 A costly organisation so the EU moves very slowly as seen in the Ukraine/Russia conflict.
 At least there is no ridiculous veto system like with the United Nations but is it any better?